Kingsbu/feather/README.md

 Feather is a modern c++ web framework for rapid development.
 Feather's goal is to allow users to develop a web site with minimal effort and cost.

-Nowadays, many web frameworks are very large and costly to learn.
-Feather is just trying to solve these problems.
-It is as light as its name, and everything is designed to make it very convenient and fast for users to develop rather than fall into Among the details of the frame.
+Todays web frameworks are very large and take a long time to learn.
+Feather is a light webframe that tries to solve this learning curve.
+Feather is designed to make it very convenient and fast for users to develop rather than fall into the trap of figuring out the details of the webframe.

-A good framework should be to allow users to easily implement their ideas rather than become slaves to the framework.
+A good framework should allow users to  have an easy way to implement their ideas, rather than become slaves to the framework.
 If you want to develop a web framework quickly and easily without having to spend a lot of effort to learn the details of the framework, then Feather is perfect for you!

 ## What is Feather?